Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Introduction

-where $L(\vs,\vx)$ is the convex conjugate of Hamiltonian $H(\vp,\vx)$.
-This connects the viscosity solution to the HJE with the pathwise deterministic optimal control problem with terminal profit $u_0(y)$ and running cost $L(\dot{\gamma}(s),\gamma(s))$; c.f., \cite{evans2008weak}.
-On the other hand, if the large deviation principle holds at a single time, \textsc{Varadhan}'s lemma \cite{Varadhan_1966} implies the nonlinear semigroup solution $S_t u_0$, i.e. solution to \eqref{upwind}, converges to HJE solution $u(\vx,t)$ to \eqref{HJE2psi}, which is represented via the Lax-Oleinik semigroup \eqref{LO} with $I$ being the good rate function of the large deviation principle.
-The inverse \textsc{Varadhan}'s lemma was proved by Bryc \cite{Bryc_1990} as long as the exponential tightness of the process can be verified.
+Third, to overcome the dynamic boundary condition due to the "no reaction" constraint for negative states, we perform a zero extension for ${\Phi}^\pm_j(\vx)$ for $\vx\in \mathbb{R}^N$ and impose a local Lipschitz continuous condition.
+This condition excludes some reactions, but it is convenient to use to guarantee the comparison principle for the HJE.
+Removing this technical condition is possible by considering an optimal control formulation with a boundary cost, but we leave it for future study.

 Our convergence result (see Theorem \ref{thm_vis}) from the discrete nonlinear semigroup solution of \eqref{upwind} to the viscosity solution of HJE \eqref{HJE2psi} provides the convergence part of the large deviation principle at a single time.
-To verify the exponential tightness of $\cv$ at any time $t$, we impose one of the following two assumptions: one is the existence of a positive reversible invariant measure $\pi_{\V}$ (see \eqref{master_db_n}) which is exponentially tight; another one is that there is a compact support for the initial density $\rho^0_{\V}$; see Theorem \ref{thm_dp}.
-We point out the assumption of the reversibility of $\pi_{\V}$ includes both the chemical reaction detailed balance case (i.e., the product Poisson distribution $\pi_{\V}$ satisfying the usual detailed balance condition \eqref{master_db}; see Remark \ref{rem38}) and some non-equilibrium enzyme reactions \cite{GL22}, where the energy landscape is proved to be the USC viscosity solution to stationary HJE in the Barron-Jensen's sense (see Proposition \ref{prop:USC}).
-The resulting energy landscape is nonconvex with multiple steady states indicating three key features of non-equilibrium reactions: multiple steady states, non-zero flux and positive entropy production rate at the non-equilibrium steady states(NESS), advocated by \textsc{Prigogine} \cite{prigogine1967introduction}.
-As a consequence of the large deviation principle at a single time, the mean-field limit RRE \eqref{odex} is recovered using the concentration of measures with a detailed mean-field limit rate (see Corollary \ref{cor:ode}).
+The exponential tightness is trivial if the starting point of $\cv_t$ is deterministic and positive due to the mass conservation law for the chemical reaction.
+In general, to verify the exponential tightness of $\cv$ at any time $t$, we impose one of the following two assumptions: one is the existence of a positive reversible invariant measure $\pi_{\V}$ (see \eqref{master_db_n}) that is exponentially tight; the other is that there is compact support for the initial density $\rho^0_{\V}$; see Theorem \ref{thm_dp}.
+As a consequence of the large deviation principle at a single time, the mean-field limit RRE \eqref{odex} is recovered using the concentration of measures with an explicit concentration rate (see Corollary \ref{cor:ode}).